chavoosh/ndn-mongo-fileserver/src/util/README.md

 Collected stats can be found under `~/.chunks` directory on the server.

-**IMPORTANT NOTE**: Timestamp in the log files is derived from server's localtime zone, so make sure the server's time zone is set to a desirable one.
-You can check an Ubuntu server's time zone by using this command `$ timedatectl` (for more info see [this](https://vitux.com/how-to-change-the-timezone-on-your-ubuntu-system/))
+**IMPORTANT NOTE**: Timestamp in the log files is derived from server's localtime zone, so make sure the server's time zone is set to a desirable one you can check timezone on an Ubuntu server by using this command `$ timedatectl` (for more info see [this](https://vitux.com/how-to-change-the-timezone-on-your-ubuntu-system/)).